StructSAM: Structure- and Spectrum-Preserving Token Merging for Segment Anything Models: Method

-Cells with higher flatness correspond to visually smooth regions with low structural variation, while cells containing large gradient responses are more likely to include object boundaries.
+\paragraph{Cell flatness and protected set.} We define a cell-level flatness score as $ \phi(\mathcal{C}_m^{(\ell)}) = - \max_{(h,w) \in \mathcal{C}_m^{(\ell)}} \mathbf{G}^{(\ell)}(h,w) $, where higher values indicate smoother regions with weaker structural variation.
+Intuitively, cells with low gradient responses are more likely to lie in homogeneous areas, while those with strong responses tend to contain boundaries or semantically important structures.

 Given a target \emph{merge rate} \(r\in[0,1)\) (fraction of tokens removed at layer \(\ell\)), we sort cells by \(\phi\) and select the first \(M_{\mathrm{merge}}\) cells as \emph{mergeable}, where \(M_{\mathrm{merge}}\) is chosen so that the post-merge token count matches \((1-r)H_\ell W_\ell\).
 Since each mergeable \(s\times s\) cell reduces \(s^2\) tokens to one token, each selected cell removes \(s^2-1\) tokens, and we choose \(M_{\mathrm{merge}}\) accordingly.
-All remaining cells form the \emph{protected set} whose tokens are kept at full resolution.
+All remaining cells form the \emph{protected set} (Figure \ref{fig:TokenMergingIllustration}) whose tokens are kept at full resolution.
+This structure-aware selection enables targeted merging in redundant regions while preserving important boundaries

 \paragraph{Destination and source token selection.} Within each mergeable cell \( \mathcal{C}_m^{(\ell)} \), we designate a single \emph{destination token} as the most stable representative in that region: